Wikia/mobile-wiki/README.md

 * Start the server and watch files:
   * `npm run local` If running everything locally (e.g. your laptop)
   * `npm run dev` For hosted environments.
 Same as 'local' but includes the --nosync paramter to disable [Live Reload](#live-reload)

+## localSettings
+`localSettings` is main configuration structure.
+All application settings should be stored there.
+ * `localSettings.base.ts` - configuration for production environment - used on production and staging
+ * `localSettings.test.ts` - configuration for testing environment - used by Jenkins
+ * `localSettings.dev.ts` - configuration for development environment - used on devboxes - **you should be using this one for development**

 ## Access Mercury
 Open http://muppet.127.0.0.1.xip.io:8000/wiki/Gonzo in your browser